Posrabi/shopify-production-challenge/README.md

 # Notice:

-This is built on top of a copy of the shopify backend challenge.
+This is built on top of a copy of the shopify backend challenge (I'm not going through the pain of setting up postgres on Replit again :blush:)

 # Shopify ~~Backend Developer~~ Production Intern Challenge